cisagov/manage.get.gov/docs/developer/README.md

 5. (Rare) Offloading tasks when using multi-threading.

 ### Where should you use them?
 This project compiles signals in a unified location to maintain readability.
 If you are adding a signal, you should always define them in [signals.py](../../src/registrar/signals.py).
-The reasoning for this is that [signals give the appearance of loose coupling, but they can quickly lead to code that is hard to understand, adjust and debug](https://docs.djangoproject.com/en/5.0/topics/signals/#module-django.dispatch).
-With the exception of rare circumstancee, this should be adhered to for the reasons mentioned above.
+Except under rare circumstances, this should be adhered to for the reasons mentioned above.

 ### How are we currently using signals?
+At the time of writing, we currently only use signals for the Contact and User objects when synchronizing data returned from Login.gov.
+This is because the `Contact` object holds information that the user specified in our system, whereas the `User` object holds information that was specified in Login.gov.

 To keep our signal usage coherent and well-documented, add to this document when a new function is added for ease of reference and use.

 #### handle_profile